50 ways to improve your resume to land a financial services job

 1. Don’t write “Curriculum Vitae” or “Resume” at the top

-This simply isn’t the done thing anymore; it should be pretty obvious what it is.
+This simply isn’t the done thing anymore; it should be pretty obvious what the document is.

 2. Your name should come at the top

 This is the current standard.
 It makes it easier for recruiters to sort out their pile of applications.

 So, SexySuzy@hotmail.com or firstname.lastname@example.org felt like a cool email to have when you were 16.
 It unfortunately does not make you look professional or serious.
 Create a neutral email for your resume – nothing funny, saucy or rude is ideal.

 4. Don’t include a title with your name

 Your sex is not relevant.
 If you have a name like Sam or Alex, there is no need to write your title so that the employer knows whether you are male or female.
 In fact, having a gender neutral name might be an advantage.
 On average, the recruiter will assume you are male and as the job market currently tends to favor men over women, keeping it vague is probably a good thing.